KaushalChamarthy/COVIDProjectFinal/README.md

 # COVIDProjectFinal
 Collects health/user data and determines optimal hospital to visit, if needed.

-We will be collecting Heart rate and Oxygen levels from the Samsung Health app, as a csv file.
-Other collected data includes breathing rate, body temperature, and age/gender (used as baselines).
+We will be collecting Heart rate and Oxygen levels through user input.
+Other collected data includes body temperature, and age/gender (used as baselines).
+Additional symptom information will also be presented.

 Then, other conditions will be checked, creating a number for the patient based on the severity of their symptoms, which will be compared to a threshold to determine whether the patient should go to the hospital.